Health Psychology tips for COVID-19 and Panicking is not Good for One’s Body

 We should not wait for what I longed term SSDS (sudden slumping death syndrome).
 All communities especially the villages must have available information on preparedness and precautions.
 Beyond prayers, let’s add a little dose of positive health psychology marked with commonsense and behavioral monitoring.
 This is not the time to start abusing the government or traveling en masse to the villages but encouraging the government to provide better diagnostic and supportive measures is the collective route to follow now.
 We should remember that this virus is more likely to be hitting older people and children, so they need our collective protection and guidance.

 Prof John egbeazien oshodi, is an American based Forensic/clinical Psychologist.
-Founder of psychoafricalysis or psychoafricalytic
+Founder of psychoafricalysis or psychoafricalytic psychology.